pinobatch/hello-world/cheat-sheet.md

     	git ls-files | grep -e "^[^.]" > $@
     	echo zip.in >> $@

+## Working with out-of-band change submissions

+Review a folder containing individual files that you modified while on break on someone else's computer where you do not have the full repository cloned.
+This folder in your Dropbox or extracted using `unzip` contains only those files that were modified.
+(The `-D` flag allows `git diff` to produce "irreversible deletes".
+Without `-D`, the diff includes the full text of each unmodified file.)

+    git diff -D src ~/Dropbox/myproject/changes

+Then merge the changes into your working copy.

+    cp ~/Dropbox/myproject/changes/* src

+TODO: `git request-pull` and how it differs from GitHub pull request

 ## Working with remote repositories (such as GitHub)

 The first time you contribute to a project, copy its repository to your computer.
 This downloads its contents and sets up the `origin` link, which lets you keep up to date with changes to a remote repository.